- Narcissists are self-centered individuals who think and act as though the world revolves around them.

 Narcissists make everything about themselves.
 They’re self-obsessed, they brag every chance they get, and they truly think they rank superior to others.
 These qualities make narcissists extremely hard to deal with—still, we encounter them at work, we find friends in them, and sometimes we even end up dating or marrying a narcissist.
 One may argue that it takes a very special person to put up with these self-centered individuals.
 The best person for the job might be the polar opposite: an altruist.

 Altruists are selfless; they prioritize helping and supporting others however they can.
 They’re often described as friendly, caring, concerned, and generous.
 Now, there are two frequent arguments made about the compatibility of opposite personalities: they either attract or they fuel one another’s fire.
 In this case, I believe they attract—or at least that narcissists and altruists can live in harmony, all thanks to the altruistic platform.
 If you are a true altruist, you have a passion for ensuring the wellbeing of others, which includes the self-absorbed narcissist.
-Here are 6 signs you’re altruistic and how these traits can potentially help you handle narcissists:
+Here are 6 signs you’re altruistic—the opposite of a narcissist and learn how these traits can potentially help you handle narcissists:

 1. You always put other people first.